Mock crew straps into space capsule, exits before liftoff - WTMJ

 The crew rehearsal in West Texas brings Blue Origin closer to launching tourists and others into space.

 Blue Origin wanted to see how well a crew could get in and out of the capsule.
-The pretend astronauts also tested seatbelts and radio links before the 10 1/2-minute flight, and went back to the capsule following touchdown to climb aboard for recovery practice.
+The pretend astronauts also tested seatbelts and radio links before the 10-minute flight, and went back to the capsule following touchdown to climb aboard for recovery practice.

 “While there are no astronauts on board today, that was a critical step toward our march toward first human flight,” flight commentator Ariane Cornell said from company headquarters in Kent, Washington.
 The company is “very close” to flying passengers, she noted.